 New Order in Glasgow – my fav show ever, even though I got kicked in the head.
 Really.
 By a crowd surfer.
 Who crowd surfs at New Order?
 He kicked me in the back of the head and then again the face as he passed over me.
 Still – best show ever.

 Your music press release is your calling card.
 A great press release not only gives a journalist everything they need to cover your project, but it also gets them excited about it.
 They pass that excitement on to their readers, and viola, you’ve got people dying to hear your music.

-The trick for many indie musicians is that PR firms are out of their price ranges, so they end up having to write their own press releases.
+The trick for many popular artists is that PR firms are out of their price ranges, so they end up having to write their own press releases.
 The same issue always arises – writing about yourself is hard!
 That is where we come into the picture.
 We can help you translate your project onto paper the right way, so you have a professional grade press release at a fraction of the cost.